Docker + Backup = Dockup

 RESTORE=false

-I initially ran Dockup on this blog and it created a Tar file in my Amazon S3 bucket and exited as the docker run command is setup to cleanup.
-After some investigating it turns out that Dockup already supports Cron jobs but was not documented so as in true Open Source spirit I created a Pull Request on the Dockerup project and added instructions on how to run and use the CRON_TIME variable.
+After some investigating, it turns out that Dockup already supports Cron jobs but was not documented, so in true Open-Source spirit, I created a Pull Request on the Dockerup project and added instructions on how to run and use the CRON_TIME variable.

 S3 Backup Retention Time